alyssafrost/Operating-systems/README.md

 This is for UAB's Operating Systems class.
 Taken in the summer of '21.

-A note for future UAB 433/332/532 students: Since I was the TA for this course, please do not copy this work!
-All future TA's have been supplied these solutions and will know if you've used them.
+A note for future UAB 433/332/532 students: Please do not copy this work!
+Since I was the TA for this course, all future TA's have been donated these solutions and will know if you have used them.
 Thanks, and best of luck!